quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/adaptive_simplex.md

 - `num_threads`

-MeanFi uses the backward-compatible adaptive preview depth of `3` when calling the `lineartetrahedron` backend. `num_threads` is reserved for native backends that expose per-integration thread control; the current `lineartetrahedron` backend requires it to remain `None`.
+MeanFi uses the backward-compatible adaptive preview depth of `3` when calling the `lineartetrahedron` backend. `num_threads` requests the OpenMP thread limit for the native integration call, which is useful in notebooks and task workers where setting environment variables before process startup is inconvenient.

 It requires `kT = 0` and is the default normal-state integration family at zero temperature.